AarushSharmaa/banana-speak/README.md

 - Upon clciking the translate button, the input given by user will be displayed in **Minion language**.
 #
 #### Tech Involved : HTML, CSS and Javascript

+## Scope for Improvement

+- Have not made it mobile friendly, looking forward to do it over a period of time.